IRR IR(R) Instrument Rating Restricted

-The IR(R) allows you to pilot your aircraft in slightly worse weather conditions than the basic PPL.
+The Instrument Rating Restricted allows you to pilot your aircraft in weather conditions which are no longer VFR.
 However, it must be stressed that this licence is designed to allow you to depart into better weather or land should the weather change en-route and is more of a ‘get out of jail card’.
 It is not a licence to takeoff, cruise and land in poor weather.
 The IR(R) is a UK rating but may be added to an EASA licence as an Instrument Rating (Restricted).
 The rating introduces instrument procedures and builds on the work already undertaken during the PPL.

 The requirements to start the IR(R) course are an issued PPL with 10 hours Pilot in Command, which must include 5 hours of cross-country navigation.